Last Remains: Main story

-After Spider-Man threw Norman Osborn off the ship and left him in the wreckage, Sin-Eater returns to normal and shoots Norman Osborn with his rifle, knocking him out.
-Kindred uses a centipede to communicate with Sin-Eater and calls him a hypocrite, stating that Sin-Eater hates people who have sins in them, yet he is full of sins and kills Sin-Eater, absorbing his sins.
-Kindred used Sin-Eater's sins to create constructs that attack the ship Spider-Man is on a ship underwater with Miles Morales, Spider-Gwen, Spider-Woman, Anya Corazon, and Julia Carpenter.
-The sins possess the other spider heroes, and they attack Spider-Man.
+During the events of "Sins Rising", Spider-Man throws Norman Osborn off a ship and leaves him in the wreckage.
+Sin-Eater shoots Osborn with his rifle, knocking him out.
+Kindred uses a centipede to communicate with Sin-Eater and calls him a hypocrite, stating that Sin-Eater hates people who have sins in them, yet he is full of sins.
+Kindred kills Sin-Eater, absorbing his magic.
+He possesses Miles Morales, Spider-Gwen, Spider-Woman, Anya Corazon, and Julia Carpenter and forces them to attack Spider-Man.
+Anya injects Spider-Man with venom before she and the other possessed heroes escape.

-The possessed spider heroes brutally beat down Spider-Man, with Spider-Man realizing that him throwing out Norman Osborn caused him to lose control and not be aware of what was happening.
-Spider-Man tries to hold back, fearing he might kill his friends, but the possessed spider heroes brutally attacked him.
-The possessed Miles breaks a window, which causes water to flood in.
-Spider-Man uses his webbing to lift the ship on land, but the spider heroes ambush him, with Kindred mocking Spider-Man for trying to save his enemies.
-Kindred uses a possessed Anya to inject a spider venom (that can kill an elephant) to watch Spider-Man suffer before ordering the possessed heroes to swing away.

-Spider-Man starts swinging through the city and crashes through trash cans before walking to Sanctum Sanctorum and knocks on the door.
-Doctor Strange opens the door, and Spider-Man collapses in front of him.
-Upon recovering, a downcast Peter tells Strange about something that had occurred, with the doctor being upset that Peter made a deal with a demon and didn't expect any consequences.
-Aiming to help rectify the evil, as Strange inquires about the Order, a demon-possessed Silk invades from the window directly above them.
-As Norman revives under Ravencroft newly cleansed of his evil, after telling the guards he needs no help, Dr. Kafka (who was a clone of a dead person in the Clone Conspiracy) views his now visible evidence of villainy as more than ample reason for her brand of help.
-While Sin-Eater's followers are arrested by the NYPD, Norman pleads for her to help him find Stanley's master, "Kindred", who aims to enact a worse event upon the city.
-Despite the clear presence of his crimes and the description of danger Norman made Kindred out to be, when Kafka asks to know his reasoning for saving such a person, Norman answers that Kindred is his son.
+Spider-Man manages to make it to the Sanctum Sanctorum before collapsing.
+Upon recovering, a downcast Peter tells Doctor Strange about something that had occurred, with the doctor being upset that Peter made a deal with a demon and did not expect any consequences.
+Aiming to help rectify the evil, as Strange inquires about the Order, a demon-possessed Silk attacks the two.
+Meanwhile, Norman recovers at Ravencroft, newly cleansed of his evil.
+He begs Ashley Kafka to find Kindred, who aims to enact a worse event upon the city.
+When Kafka asks to know his reasoning for saving such a person, Norman answers that Kindred is his son Harry Osborn.